-The European Union has announced plans to reform its Common Agricultural Policy.
+The European Union is negotiating a major reform of its Common Agricultural Policy.

-The programme is the most expensive scheme in the EU - accounting for nearly half its annual budget - and one of the most controversial.
+The programme is the most expensive scheme in the EU - accounting for more than 40% of its annual budget - and one of the most controversial.

-However, the reforms seemed to satisfy nobody.
-Political parties of all shades, farmers' unions, environmental campaigners and taxpayer groups all lined up to say the reforms went either the wrong way, or not far enough.
+Political parties of all shades, farmers' unions, environmental campaigners and taxpayer groups have all voiced concern about the reforms.

 What is the CAP?